stopopol/deims_documentation/source/related_information.rst

 Information Related to Sites
 ==============================================

-When a new site record is added, DEIMS automatically performs several tasks in the background.
+For site records DEIMS automatically performs several tasks in the background.

 Connections to other data repositories
 ============================================================